Deathconsciousness: Songs

-"Telefony" has been described by Loyola Phoenixs Audrey Hogan as "sonically harsher" than the album's earlier "A Quick One Before the Eternal Worm Devours Connecticut", featuring a persistent, high-pitched metallic snare drum accompanied by deep electric guitar strumming throughout.
+"Telephony" has been described by Loyola Phoenixs Audrey Hogan as "sonically harsher" than the album's earlier "A Quick One Before the Eternal Worm Devours Connecticut", featuring a persistent, high-pitched metallic snare drum accompanied by deep electric guitar strumming throughout.
 "Who Would Leave Their Son Out in the Sun?" blends reverb-heavy instrumentation, while "There Is No Food" consists of ambient drones and distorted vocal fragments.
 The lyrics of "Waiting for Black Metal Records to Come in the Mail" are inspired by ecological themes and critical of corporate greed and governmental exploitation.
 Musically, it is a post-punk-influenced song and draws on the instrumentation of punk and rock-oriented groups.
 "Holy Fucking Shit: 40,000" begins with an electropop section and a minimalist Casio preset before erupting into harsh noise, industrial elements, and a heavier rhythm, concluding with an acoustic guitar passage.
 Lyrically, the track has been described as a depiction of psychological distress, drawing on references to The Terminator (1984) and Warhammer 40,000 (1987) to explore themes of determinism through science fiction metaphors.

 "The Future" is an instrumental piece with synthetic drums and sparse electronics.
 Its upbeat rhythm contrasts with the underlying bleakness of its tone.
 The track suggests a pessimistic outlook on the future, where technological progress fails to address existential suffering.
 "Deep, Deep" blends synthesizers and distorted guitar.
 "I Don't Love" features heavy distortion, subdued percussion, and layered vocals.
 The lyrics deal with emotional numbness and the inability to feel love, often interpreted as a portrayal of depression.
 The album's closing track "Earthmover" spans over eleven minutes and builds from acoustic strumming to a climactic wall of sound.
 It features layered guitars, choral textures, and ambient noise.
 The lyrics describe unstoppable golems as metaphors for overwhelming existential burdens.
 The track ends with a prolonged instrumental passage.
 A "bass drop" near the end was an unplanned moment captured when Macuga physically threw down his bass guitar.